 These are holes in the shell of the helmet.
 They have two functions – to reduce the weight of the helmet, and also to add ventilation.
-Helmets with fewer or no vents are considerably warmer.
+Helmets with fewer or no vents are usually considerably warmer, though the latest crop of aero lids has shown the value of well designed internal channelling.
 This might not be obvious when you try one on in a shop, but once you start working up a sweat climbing a big hill at the height of summer it becomes invaluable.

 Bike helmet weight

 As is common with cycling kit, as weight decreases price tends to increase.
 Lighter helmets are more comfortable because they don’t place any strain on your neck, but the main advantage of a lighter helmet is increasing your power to weight ratio.
 50g might not make much difference to most of us mortals, but to a top professional looking for any marginal gain, it becomes significant.